zeozcb/Radon/README.md

 ## Acknowledgements

 Radon is a fork of Discord-SelfBot by @AstraaDev, which was based on the original SelfBot by @humza1400.
-All credits belongs to them.
+Thanks to them for their awesome work!

+---

+Made by zeozcb - Star the repo if you like it!